On Tate conjecture for the special fibers of some unitary Shimura varieties: The conjecture on special cycles

-\item The assumption on the decomposition of the place $p$ in $E/\QQ$ is just to simplify our presentation.
-We certainly expect the validity of analogous conjecture for the special fibers of general Shimura varieties of abelian type.
 Zhu pointed out to us that even if $p$ is ramified, we should expect Conjecture~\ref{Conj:main} continue to hold for (the special fiber of) the ``splitting models" of Pappas and Rapoport \cite{pappas-rapoport}.
-Some evidence of this has already appeared in the case of Hilbert modular varieties; see \cite{RTW,reduzzi-xiao}. \item The assumption that $D$ is a division algebra ensures that the Shimura variety will be compact.
+Some evidences of this have already appeared in the case of Hilbert modular varieties; see \cite{RTW,reduzzi-xiao}. \item In our setup, we took advantage of many coincidences that ensures that for example the Shimura variety is compact and there is no endoscopy.
 It would be certainly an interesting future question to study the case involving Eisenstein series, as well as the case when the representations come from endoscopy transfers.